New York Septic Tank Regulations — 10 NYCRR Appendix 75-A

 - Groundwater protection standards in designated aquifer-recharge zones.

-If your project might fall above the residential threshold, engage a professional engineer and confirm jurisdiction (NYSDOH vs NYSDEC) early.
-The permit timelines and engineering requirements differ substantially.
+If your project might exceed the residential threshold, hire a professional engineer early to determine if NYSDOH or NYSDEC has jurisdiction.
+The permit process and engineering requirements are quite different.

 Permit Process — LHD Administered